Coronavirus and funerals: latest information and advice.

-On 19th April 2020 Public Health England issued revised guidance on managing a funeral during the coronavirus pandemic to minimise the risk of spreading Covid-19 infection amongst those attending.
-These actions include: -
+The following actions are stated in the current guidance on managing a funeral during the coronavirus pandemic to minimise the risk of spreading Covid-19 infection amongst those attending: -

 - restricting the number of mourners to be as low as possible to ensure a safe distance of at least 2 metres (6 ft) can be maintained between individuals.

 - alongside the Funeral Director, Chapel Attendant, and funeral staff only the following should attend: -

 - or if the above are unable to attend, close friends.

 - attendance of a celebrant of choice, should the bereaved request this.

 New government guidance for the safe use of places of worship was published on 29th June.
 This guidance states that funerals should have no more than 30 people in attendance, and social distancing should be strictly adhered to.
 Although the current guidance on funerals has not yet been amended, to be consistent this same restriction will apply in our funeral chapels from Monday 6th July.

 For absolute clarity please note that as large gatherings are still prohibited generally this limit means the number who can come to the crematorium site rather than how many can enter the chapel whilst others stand outside.

 Social distancing measures are actions to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19) including: -

 - ensuring that you are at least 2 metres (3 steps) away from others.